uetchy/ndeps/README.md

 # npm-deps-list

-Pretty print npm dependencies on terminal.
+Pretty print npm dependencies on your terminal.

 ![screenshot](https://uetchy.github.io/npm-deps-list/screen.png)

-## Key feature
+## Key features

-- Show package's description and version
+- Show package description and its version
-- Click to package name to jump to their homepage (iTerm2 exclusive)
+- Click package name on the list to jump to their homepage (iTerm2 exclusive)

 ## Usage